Jelgava massacres

 The Jelgava massacres were the killing of the Jewish population of the city of Jelgava, Latvia that occurred in the second half of July or in early August 1941.
 The murders were carried out by German police units under the command of Alfred Becu, with a significant contribution by Latvian auxiliary police organized by Mārtiņš Vagulāns.

 Background

 Jelgava is a town in Latvia, about 50 kilometers south of Riga.
 Jelgava was once the capital of the Duchy of Kurland until that semi-independent state was taken over by the Russian empire in 1795.
 It is the principal city in the Latvian region of Zemgale, one of the four major regions of the country.
 The German name for Jelgava is Mitau.
 Jews began settling in Jelgava in the early 16th century, which was the start of the Jewish presence in Latvia.
 Many leaders of the Zionist movement came from Jelgava.

 German occupation

-On Sunday, June 22, 1941, the German armed forces attacked the USSR, including the Baltic states, which had recently been forcibly incorporated in the Soviet Union.
-The Germans advanced quickly through Lithuania, entered Latvia, and captured Jelgava on June 29, 1941.
+On Sunday 22 June 1941 the German armed forces attacked the USSR, including the Baltic states, which had recently been forcibly annexed to the Soviet Union.
+The Germans advanced quickly through Lithuania, entered Latvia, and captured Jelgava on 29 June 1941.